Forest Walks for the Soul II

 Shali Peak

-We it a cardio walk, as the road winds up and down a lot.
+We call it a cardio walk, as the road winds up and down a lot.
 The best thing about it is that one always walks in the shade, since the entire stretch is lined with deodars on either side.
 During and after the monsoons, one can hear cicadas like background music through the entire walk.
 After a steep uphill walk of about 300 metres, one reaches Rana Estate, a beautiful property owned by an erstwhile Rana of Nepal.
 Incidentally, it’s the highest point in Mashobra.
 You then walk along the Faridkot Estate that sweeps for acres and continues right until Talai.
 Now pretty run down, it used to be a majestic estate of the erstwhile Maharaja of Faridkot, who had a retinue of vintage cars and was very fond of opulent living.

 Faridkot Estate